rsvim/rsvim/README.md

 ## About

-The goal of RSVIM is to be a highly configurable text editor by following the philosophy of the [VIM](https://www.vim.org/) editor, while also to be:
+The goal of RSVIM is to be a highly configurable text editor by following the main functionalities and philosophy of the (Neo)VIM editor, while also to be:

 - A powerful TUI engine similar to GUI frameworks that provides widgets, event handlers, MVC, etc.
 - A programmable editor that provides a consistent scripting runtime environment, with built-in support for type system, async, plugin manager, etc.
 - A background editing service that allows multiple remote clients to access and work together.
 - A text processing tool that batch processes text contents.
 - A modern project that leverages community works for theme, documentation, development, etc.

-RSVIM would not exist without [Neovim](https://neovim.io/) and [Vim](https://www.vim.org/).

 ## Get Started